 2. STRIKE THE RIGHT BALANCE BETWEEN COMMERCIAL AND NON-COMMERCIAL AGENDAS

-In the past, pharmaceutical companies have defended high prices and patent ownership on the grounds of costly R&D investments and the consequent need to protect intellectual property rights.
+In the past, pharmaceutical companies have defended high prices and patent ownership on the grounds of costly R&D investments and the subsequent need to protect intellectual property rights.
 The focus has been on serving the markets that can afford it.
 In the current global context, this model is insufficient to meet the extraordinary medical demands of a world under a pandemic.
 The first step is to to find places where both parties can play a technical role for public benefit, leading to deeper collaboration between public and private sectors.

 Another good example of this new way of thinking is the WHO’s support for a Costa Rican initiative to gather together IP so that all countries can access treatment and other much needed technologies at a lower cost.
 Costa Rica’s COVID-19 Technology Pool, if fully implemented with the assistance of the Medicines Patent Pool and the cooperation of patent holders, will help increase access to technologies needed to combat the coronavirus.4

 Marketing and communication budgets in many pharmaceutical companies are clearly linked to driving commercial performance.
-By far, the most substantial budgets still go to product communication, ultimately aimed at selling product and driving profit.
+By far, the most substantial budgets still go to product communication, ultimately aimed at selling products and driving profit.

 Landmark Astrazeneca & Oxford Partnership

 The partnership between AstraZeneca and Oxford University to develop and manufacture a coronavirus vaccine demonstrates a pharmaceutical company’s readiness to enter into a long-term collaboration with a research university for the benefit of public health with a specific focus on developing countries.6